Vorlonsoft/GradleMavenPush/README.md

 apply from: 'https://raw.github.com/Vorlonsoft/GradleMavenPush/master/maven-push.gradle'
 ```

-### 6. Build and Push
+### 6. Build and Deploy/Install

-You can now build and *deploy* on Maven Central or corporate staging/snapshot server:
+You can now build and *deploy* on Maven Central or Corporate staging/snapshot servers:

 ```bash
 $ gradle clean build uploadArchives